 What is LLMs.txt?

 LLMs.txt is a plain-text Markdown file that sits at your site root.
-Its job: tell AI models which pages on your site matter most.
+Its job: tell agents which pages on your site matter most.

-Instead of listing 5,000 URLs or setting allow/disallow directives, it highlights your top 20–50 pages with enough context for an AI to understand what each one covers.
+Instead of listing 5,000 URLs or setting allow/disallow directives, it highlights your top 20–50 pages with enough context for an agent to understand what each one covers.
 No HTML parsing required.

 Jeremy Howard published the proposal on September 3, 2024.
 His reasoning: LLMs waste tokens on navigation menus, JavaScript, cookie banners, and ad scripts.